 When To Avoid Nutritive Artificial Sweeteners During Pregnancy?

 If you have any of the following medical conditions during your pregnancy, make sure you avoid taking nutritive artificial sweeteners:

-- Insulin Resistance: It is a condition in which your body becomes resistant to the insulin hormone.
+- Insulin Resistance: It is a condition in which your body becomes resistant to the insuliniXHormone involved in the regulation of blood glucose hormone.
 It puts you at a higher risk of suffering from a heart disease and is usually a precedent to Type 2 diabetes.

 - Diabetes Mellitus: It is one of the most common types of diabetes.
 In most cases, it remains a life-long condition and affects your body’s ability to make use of the energy it gains from foods.